No1ceTea/BDC-G4/README.md

 # Website-BDC-G4

-To install the project and work on it, follow all the step :
+After clone the project, to work on it, follow all the step :

 1. npm install -D tailwindcss